The Problem

 Developer Data Pipeline

-A sanitisation pipeline that strips customer PII from a copy of the production database and produces a developer-usable dump:
+A on-demand sanitisation pipeline that strips customer PII from a copy of the production database and produces a developer-usable dumps.
+Available as anonymised catalog-only or full dumps, with full raw dumps available for a few authorised developers.

 - Customer email addresses →